petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/defining-a-custom-data-schema.md

 ### Examining the Custom Object Code

 This `liferay-ticket-batch-object-definition` client extension is also a [batch type](../../building-applications/client-extensions/batch-client-extensions.md) client extension.
 The client extension's YAML file is defined in the same way as the
 `liferay-ticket-batch-list-type-definition` client extension.
-See [batch YAML configuration reference](../../building-applications/client-extensions/batch-client-extensions/batch-yaml-configuration-reference.md) for an explanation of each property.
+See [batch YAML Configuration Reference](../../building-applications/client-extensions/batch-client-extensions/batch-yaml-configuration-reference.md) for an explanation of each property.

 See [client-extension.yaml](https://github.com/liferay/liferay-portal/blob/master/workspaces/liferay-ticket-workspace/client-extensions/liferay-ticket-batch-object-definition/client-extension.yaml) for the full definition.